Coati Mundi (musician)

 Andy Hernandez (born January 3, 1950), better known by his stage name Coati Mundi, is an American musician, percussionist, notably playing the vibraphone, and a member of Dr. Buzzard's Original Savannah Band, then of Kid Creole and the Coconuts.
-He scored the Top 40 UK hit "Me No Pop I" in 1981, just before the release of Tropical Gangsters.
-He produced and arranged an album by "Don Armando Second Avenue Rhumba Band", which spurred the disco hit song "Deputy of Love".
+He scored the Top 40 UK hit "Me No Pop I" in 1981.
+He produced and arranged an album by Don Armando's Second Avenue Rhumba Band, which spurred the disco hit song "Deputy of Love".

 Early life

 Hernandez is a first-generation Puerto Rican who grew up in Spanish Harlem, New York City.
 As a young teenager, the first band he played and recorded with was called Eddie Hernandez & his Orchestra.

 He learned to play the vibes from George Rodriguez of The New Swing Sextet.

 Career

 Hernandez has worked with assorted musical groups and artists including Ralfi Pagan, Joe Bataan, Vernon Reid, N'Dea Davenport, Nona Hendryx, Tito Puente, Manny Oquendo & Conjunto Libre, Hall & Oates and Machito.

 He was known as Sugarcoated Andy while in Dr. Buzzard's band and played vibes, marimba and percussion for them.
 He credits Stony Browder, August Darnell and Cory Daye of Dr. Buzzard's band as major influences.

-In 1979, along with Adriana Kaegi, he helped create Kid Creole and the Coconuts.
+In 1980, along with Adriana Kaegi, he helped create Kid Creole and the Coconuts.
 Hernandez was the musical director and arranger for the Coconuts band until his departure in 1989.

 His single "Me No Pop I" reached #32 on the British charts in summer 1981.
 The song was ranked at #3 among the top ten "Tracks of the Year" for 1981 by NME.

 Hernandez is a self-taught musician.
 His main instrument is the vibraphone but he also plays piano, percussion, and flute, and is a music arranger and composer.

 He once said in an interview, "I have never let the lack of talent stop me from doing anything."
 He cited an example of this regarding the "Gichy Dan and Beachwood 9" record produced by Ron Rogers and August Darnell.
 He was being interviewed for the job of arranger-orchestrator by the head of A&R at RCA records.
 Asked if he knew how to arrange for strings, he replied without hesitation, "Of course", and convinced them to give him the job.
 In actuality, he did not know a thing about string arrangements.
 Immediately after the interview, he bought a book on arranging for strings and woodshedded day and night.
 The result was a successful arrangement job; his work was complimented by the great violinist Harry Lookofsky who served as concertmaster on the date.

 In 1983, he released a solo album titled Little Coati Mundi The Former 12 Year Old Genius.
 Mundi composed, produced and provided the lead vocals.
 It contained a version of Captain Beefheart's "Tropical Hot Dog Night" featuring salsa singer Rubén Blades.
 The album also featured former Kid Creole & The Coconuts singer Lori Eastside.